jeroendesloovere/sitemap-bundle/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/jeroendesloovere/sitemap-bundle/badges/quality-score.png)](https://scrutinizer-ci.com/g/jeroendesloovere/sitemap-bundle/)

 > This Symfony bundle allows you to easily generate a sitemapindex and one or multiple sitemap(s).

+## Work In progress

+What needs to be done:
+* The generating of sitemap files.
+* The generating of the sitemapindex.

 ## Usage